Everyone loves to see fish swimming in an aquarium. Sometimes we want to make a small tank or fishbowl.

 - Coldwater fish can withstand the often shift in temperature after every water change.

 In this guide, we will learn Why do fishes need water filters?
-And seven most popular fish that don’t need a filter.
+And the seven most popular fish that don’t need a filter.

 Most Popular Fish That Don’t Need A Filter

-A filter is essential equipment for fish keeping, if you do not provide good quality water then your fish may show stress.
+A filter is an essential equipment for fish keeping, if you do not provide good quality water then your fish may show stress.

 Always use a filter while keeping fish.